CatenaTools/catena-public-docs/engines/unreal/authentication.md

 In this tutorial we will demonstrate how to utilize Unreal to perform general authentication requests that you can utilize in your own games.

+## Estimated Time

+Configuring Catena authentication in your Unreal project is estimated to take **< 10 minutes**.

+## Prerequisites

+1. You must be running Catena.
+It must be run locally or you must have it deployed somewhere.
+[Instructions for doing so can be found here](../../installation/index.md).
+2. You must have completed the [Unreal Quickstart Guide](quickstart.md).

 ## Login

 In this section we will demonstrate how to perform a login.